Fundimensions Plastic Construction Kit no 1-1903.

 Japan.
 No. 11.

 20 x 27cm resin diorama including two Eagles.
-Includes plans of base.
+Includes plan of base (the Starlog Technical Notebook blueprint).
 Box features the model base from "Black Sun".
-See Century 21 £10 p33.
+See Century 21 #10 p33, pictured in Annual File 4 of the Japanese Laserdisc volume 4 (1993).

-Teru Yamada also produced the boosterised Eagle and figures of an astronaut and Zantor.
+Teru Yamada also produced an Eagle Transporter, the boosterised Eagle and figures of an astronaut and Zantor.

 UK 1992 £29.99